VPNL/TemporalChannels/README.md

 Code for modeling fMRI responses to time-varying stimuli using a temporal channels approach
 * * *
 *Notes:*
 - The code in this repository is compatible with [MATLAB](https://www.mathworks.com) R2016b and later versions.
-It
+It calls functions from the Optimization Toolbox and the Symbolic Math Toolbox.
 - An example dataset is available [here](https://osf.io/mw5pk) (archive is **20 GB**).
 * * *
 *Contents:*